ppy/osu-wiki/wiki/Beatmapping/osu!mania_10K_plus_playstyles/en.md

 ![](img/9K9K-keys.png)

 **9K9K** is an 18-key playstyle similar to 14-key [DP](#DP), but the lower and upper rows of each side of the stage include 5 and 4 keys respectively, instead of 4 and 3.
+It resembles a hypothetical DP mode for *[pop'n music](https://en.wikipedia.org/wiki/Pop%27n_Music "\"Pop'n Music\" on Wikipedia")*.

 ![](img/9K9K-hands.png)